Our experts have ranked 150+ telescopes

 There’s no collimation cap included with the Z130, so you’ll have to buy a cap, Cheshire tool, or laser, or you can always make your own collimation cap out of a film canister or cardboard in a few minutes.
 Check out our collimation guide to learn more about this process and how you can collimate your Z130.

-In addition to sporting the eyepiece rack we’ve already mentioned, the Z130’s mount has some cutouts for handles, which helps with carrying the somewhat-heavy scope in one piece.
+In addition to sporting the eyepiece rack I’ve already mentioned, the Z130’s mount has some cutouts for handles.
+This helps with carrying the somewhat-heavy scope in one piece.

-The Z130 is advertised as a tabletop scope, but tables capable of holding it in a stable fashion, let alone when using the telescope at high magnifications and tracking targets by hand, are few and far between.
+Tables capable of holding the Z130 tabletop dobsonian in a stable fashion, let alone when using the telescope at high magnifications and tracking targets by hand, are few and far between.
 The Z130 is also actually somewhat tall to be used on a table, especially while seated.
 It also wouldn’t be a good idea to put it on a bar stool or the hood of your car.
-As such, we’d recommend putting it on a milk crate or building a homemade wooden stand.
+As such, I’d recommend putting it on a milk crate or building a homemade wooden stand.

 Alternative Recommendations